 During Victorian times, the type of mourning dress and the length of time one wore it was circumscribed by etiquette instead of sumtuary laws.
-A widow wore mourning dress for 2 1/2 years.
+A widow wore mourning dress for two and a half years.

 Full mourning lasted a full year and consisted of clothing made of dull black fabrics without embellishment or jewelry.
 A women in full mourning wore a veil to cover her face when she left the house.
 She avoided balls and frivolous events during that time.